rafaeelaudibert/UFRGS_scraper.js/README.md

 You must have `Node.js` installed in your computer to run this code.
 You can download it [here](https://nodejs.org/en/download/).

-You can clone this repository running `git clone https://github.com/rafaeelaudibert/UFRGS_vestibular_scraper.git && cd UFRGS_vestibular_scraper`.
+You can clone this repository running `git clone https://github.com/rafaeelaudibert/UFRGS_scraper.js.git && cd UFRGS_scraper`.

 After, you need to install the requirements, which can be easily installed with `npm install`.